Certificate in Cross-Cultural Competency

 Course Description: Have you wondered how international students get to UWF?
-Would you like a greater understanding of the challenges international students face in regards to English-language ability, finances, cultural adjustment and academics?
+Would you like a greater understanding of the challenges international students face in regards to English language ability, finances, cultural adjustment and academics?
 If so, this session will provide you with information on the life cycle of an international student, guidelines on how to better serve international students as well as practical information on the requirements international students must abide by as they are subject to certain regulations set forth by the US Department of Homeland Security.

 Intersections: Preventing Harassment and Sexual Violence

 Course Description: This course is a comprehensive training program that provides essential information that employees need to know about what constitutes unlawful discrimination and harassment, sexual misconduct, and sexual violence in the workplace and academic settings.
 This UWF training is mandatory for all university employees and must be completed every two years.
-This training includes a separate "Acknowledgement of Responsibilities" which must also be completed.
-The "Acknowledgement of Responsibilities" can be accessed through SCOOP.
+This training includes a separate "Acknowledgment of Responsibilities" which must also be completed.
+The "Acknowledgment of Responsibilities" can be accessed through SCOOP.

 "It's All Greek to Me!"